Family: Adenoviridae

 Genome organization and replication

 The genomic organization of siadenoviruses is characteristic of the genus and different from that of other genera (Figure 2 Adenoviridae).
 The V and IX genes and homologues of the genes in mastadenovirus early regions E1, E3 and E4 are absent.
 Usually, there are only five ORFs potentially encoding novel proteins not found in members of other genera (Park et al., 2012).
 At the left end of the genome, the first putative gene encodes a protein that is related to sialidases (Davison et al., 2000).
 This gene is present in all siadenoviruses sequenced to date except the penguin siadenoviruses (Lee et al., 2016).
 However, the function of this protein is unknown.
 Adjacent to this gene is a novel ORF predicted to encode a highly hydrophobic protein (accordingly named “hydrophobic protein”) or another novel gene (ORF4) or both (overlapping).
 Gene E3 is named solely because of its position between the pVIII and fiber genes, but it is not homologous to any of the mastadenovirus E3 genes (or to any other known genes).
-The right end of the genome harbours ORF7 and ORF8 in all characterized siadenoviruses, and even one or two further genes (“hypothetical protein A” or ORF9, and “hypothetical protein B” or ORF10) in some psittacine adenoviruses, e.g. PsAdV-2 (Siadenovirus cinerei) (Athukorala et al., 2021, Surphlis et al., 2022) or pigeon adenovirus 4 (Łukaszuk et al., 2025).
+The right end of the genome harbours ORF7 and ORF8 in all characterized siadenoviruses, and even one, two or three further genes (“hypothetical protein A” or ORF9, and “hypothetical protein B” or ORF10, or ORF8, 9A, 9B and 10) in some psittacine adenoviruses, e.g. PsAdV-2 (Siadenovirus cinerei) (Athukorala et al., 2021, Surphlis et al., 2022), pigeon adenovirus 4 (Łukaszuk et al., 2025) or raptor adenovirus 4 (from black kite, PX870635).

 Most siadenoviruses have not been isolated and propagated.
 TAdV-3 can be propagated on transformed cell lines (MDTC-RP19 lymphoblastoid turkey cell line established from tumours induced by Marek’s disease virus (family Orthoherpesviridae) in turkeys), and the gene expression profile of TAdV-3 has been analysed (Aboezz et al., 2019).
 FrAdV-1 can be propagated on the epithelial cell line TH-1 derived from box turtle (Terrapene carolina) heart cells.
 A “Sulawesi tortoise adenovirus 1” was isolated and propagated on a continuous kidney cell line established from Chinese soft-shelled turtle (Pelosdiscus sinensis) (Tian et al., 2025).
 TAdV-3 uses sialic acid on N-linked glycoproteins as a cellular receptor (Mahsoub et al., 2020).
-Recently, the splice map of TAdV-3 has been established by RNA sequencing (Quaye et al., 2024).
+Recently, the splice map of TAdV-3 has been established by RNA sequencing (Quaye et al., 2024) and its transcriptomic map has been generated revealing a conserved tripartite leader sequence shared across all late transcripts (Aboezz et al., 2026).

 Biology

-The genus comprises 11 species, most of which include several strains, but a growing number of novel and partially characterized AdVs also apparently belong to the genus.
-Members of current species include FrAdV-1 and viruses detected in or isolated from birds: TAdV-3, RAdV-1, South Polar skua adenovirus 1, great tit adenovirus 1, chinstrap penguin adenovirus 2 and gentoo penguin adenovirus 4, and numerous psittacine siadenoviruses.
+The genus comprises 14 species, most of which include several strains, but a growing number of novel and partially characterized AdVs also apparently belong to the genus.
+Members of current species include FrAdV-1 and viruses detected in or isolated from turtles (Chinese soft-shelled turtle, Sulawesi tortoise) and birds: TAdV-3, RAdV-1 and -5 (red-tailed hawk, OM522342), South Polar skua adenovirus 1, great tit adenovirus 1, chinstrap penguin adenovirus 2 and gentoo penguin adenovirus 4, common murre (Charadriiformes) adenovirus, pigeon adenovirus 4, quail adenovirus and numerous psittacine siadenoviruses.
 FrAdV-1 was isolated from a northern leopard frog (on the TH-1 cell line), and TAdV-3 has been isolated from various galliformes (turkey, pheasant and chicken).
-RAdV-1 was detected by PCR in deceased captive raptors (Indian eagle-owl, Werreaux’s eagle-owl also known as the milky eagle owl, and Harris’s hawk).
+RAdV-1 was detected by PCR in deceased captive raptors (Indian eagle-owl, Verreaux’s eagle-owl also known as the milky eagle owl, and Harris’s hawk).
 FrAdV-1 is not known to be pathogenic in frogs or any other animal.
 TAdV-3 is associated with specific diseases in various hosts (haemorrhagic enteritis in turkeys, marble spleen disease in pheasants and splenomegaly in chickens) (Palya et al., 2007).
 PsAdV-2 seems to have an elevated pathogenicity and was found in a large number of various psittacine species: plum headed parakeet, umbrella cockatoo, orange-bellied parrot, African grey parrot, Alexandrine parakeet, budgerigar, cockatiel, eastern rosella, red-crowned parakeet, scarlet-chested parakeet, etc. (Ballmann and Vidovszky 2013, Phalen et al., 2019, Yang et al., 2019, Surphlis et al., 2022, Zadravec et al., 2022).
 PsAdV-5 was described from Pacific parrotlet, sun parakeet, cockatiel and budgerigar and rosy-faced lovebird (Gottdenker et al., 2019) (and GenBank Accession MK695679 and OR871656).
-The siadenovirus found in various tortoises, first in Sulawesi tortoise and thus named Sulawesi tortoise adenovirus 1, proved to be able to cross species barriers by infecting and killing different (captive) turtle species (Rivera et al., 2009, Schumacher et al., 2012, Vincent et al., 2023).
+The siadenovirus found in various tortoises, first in Sulawesi tortoise and thus named Sulawesi tortoise adenovirus 1, proved to be able to cross species barriers by infecting and killing different (captive) turtle species (Rivera et al., 2009, Schumacher et al., 2012, Díaz-Portalatín et al., 2025).
+Sulawesi tortoise adenovirus 1 has also been found in free living Blanding’s turtles (Emydoidea blandingii), painted turtles (Chrysemys picta), and eastern box turtles (Terrapene carolina carolina), and in the invasive free-ranging red-eared sliders in the USA thus pointing to the probable carrier status of these turtles and slider for this pathogen (Vincent et al., 2023, Ready et al., 2025b, Winter et al., 2025).
 Recently its complete genome has been sequenced from an isolate from farmed Chinese soft-shelled turtle when it caused disease outbreaks with a mortality rate higher than 60% in a breading farm (Tian et al., 2025).
 The signs were decreased egg laying, slight epithelial haemorrhage on the plastron, and severely haemorrhagic intestine with undigested beige residual (Tian et al., 2025).

 Antigenicity